raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

 Objects which are already drawn onto a backdrop are not sprites so they cannot be layered or programmed and therefore cannot be animated.
-In the below example, the wooden chair is drawn onto the backdrop and cannot be programmed but the **Wheelchair** sprite can.
+In the below example, the wooden chair is drawn onto the backdrop and cannot be programmed but the **Wheelchair** sprite can:

 ![Backdrop with furniture and chairs](images/challenge2-backdrop-bedroom.png){:width="1000px"}

 Begin to think about the backdrop for your 3D scene.
-In this project, for your scenery, you can **Choose a Backdrop** or you'll be able to make one.

-Just think and imagine for now.
+You can **Choose a Backdrop** or you can make one.
+Just imagine for now.
 You might want to explore the **Backdrops gallery** for inspiration.
+You can always change your mind later on in the project.

 --- collapse ---
 ---